-Extending 26-blocks, these spaces will be a commons for a range of cultural, recreational, and educational activities.
-With gardens that bio-filtrate stormwater, and working in conjunction with the new salmon-friendly seawall, the project promotes a sustainable, bio-diverse nearshore ecology.
-Reachable by bike, ferry, transit, automobile and foot, Seattle’s future waterfront will be one of the most accessible places in the city—physically and psychically reconnecting people to the scenic working waterfront and surrounding mountains.
+In 20 new linear acres of public green space along Seattle’s downtown shoreline, Waterfront Park will be a commons for a range of cultural, recreational, and educational activities.
+With gardens that biofiltrate stormwater, working in conjunction with the new salmon-friendly Elliott Bay Seawall, the project promotes a sustainable, bio-diverse nearshore habitat.
+Reachable by bike, bus, foot, ferry, water taxi, light rail, and automobile, Seattle’s future waterfront will be one of the most accessible places in the city — physically and psychically reconnecting people to the scenic working waterfront, surrounding natural beauty, and to each other.
 Waterfront Seattle is a public benefit partnership between Friends of Waterfront Seattle and the City of Seattle.

 |Infrastructure Type||Waterfront / Waterway|